3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d03/diagnostic/diagnostic_express.md

 ### Question 3: What does `npm init` do?

 ### Question 4: What does CRUD stand for?
-What are the HTTP verbs that are associated with each functions?
+What are the HTTP verbs that are associated with each function?

 ### Question 5: If we have a form where we want to create new data, what type of `method` do we use in our form?